On finiteness of relative log pluricanonical representations: Abundance for semi-log canonical pairs

-\begin{proof} The usual proof in the algebraic setting can work with only some suitable modifications.
+\begin{proof} The standard proof in the algebraic setting works with only minor modifications.
 This is because the Kawamata--Viehweg vanishing theorem holds for projective morphisms between complex analytic spaces.
 In this proof, we can freely shrink $Y$ around $y$.
 We consider the following short exact sequence:

 where $\mathcal J(X, \Delta)$ denotes the multiplier ideal sheaf of $(X, \Delta)$.
 By the relative Kawamata--Viehweg--Nadel vanishing theorem, we have

 This implies that $\Nklt(X, \Delta)\cap \pi^{-1}(y)$ is connected. \end{proof}